BekCodingAddict/PromptSphere/error-archive/Suspense-boundary.md

 ## ERROR: Missing Suspense boundary with useSearchParams

-> [!DANGER]
+> [!WARNING]
 >
 > ### Error text:
 >
 > useSearchParams() should be wrapped in a suspense boundary at page "/update-prompt".
-Read more: https://nextjs.org/docs/messages/missing-suspense-with-csr-bailout

-    at a (/vercel/path0/.next/server/chunks/779.js:1:26285)
+Read more: https://nextjs.org/docs/messages/missing-suspense-with-csr-bailout at a (/vercel/path0/.next/server/chunks/779.js:1:26285)

 ### Why This Error Occurred